Click to enter complete search

 Strategic guidelines for a new transport network in East Africa's fastest growing city

 Broadway Malyan is leading an international advisory team in preparing the strategic framework for Dar es Salaam’s proposed 137 km Bus Rapid Transit (BRT) network corridor.
+The integrated transport and development strategy aims to reshape the rapidly expanding city, with a focus on the 21 km-long Phase One BRT route, which opened in 2016.

 Get in touch

-With studios around the world and a broad range of expertise across multiple sectors, we are well placed to help our clients to bring their visions to life.
-Click below for more information and contact details for our studios in the Americas, APAC, EMEA and the UK.
+With studios around the world and a broad range of expertise across multiple sectors, we can help you bring your vision to life.
+Click below for our contact details in the Americas, APAC, EMEA and the UK.

 Contact us